 If you have any questions or if you do not have a UCCS Canvas account, please contact Cindy Norton x 3212 firstname.lastname@example.org

 All faculty and staff who work with hazardous materials are required to have an annual refresher training.
 EHS offers a classroom course each fall prior to the start of the school year or you may take the on-line course.
+EHS recommends the classroom version since they are geared to each specific discipline (biology, chemistry, engineering, etc.).

 Work Area Specific Training